Climber dead after falling 500 feet down Mt. Hood, officials warn to exercise caution while climbing

 CCSO responded with its Search and Rescue team and created a post at Timberline Lodge.
 It received assistance from Portland Mountain Rescue, the Hood River Crag Rats and American Medical Response’s Reach and Treat Team.

 A member of Portland Mountain Rescue and a member of the Crag Rats were on Mt.
 Hood when the accident happened and began making their way to the scene.
-At around 10:30 a.m., teams made contact with witnesses.
+At around 10:30 a.m., teams made contact with witnesses and later found the climber.